-Zone Analytics Colos Endpoint to GraphQL Analytics · Cloudflare Analytics API docs
+Zone Analytics Colos Endpoint to GraphQL Analytics

 cat graphqlColoGroupsResponse.json| jq -c '.data.viewer.zones[] | .httpRequestsAdaptiveGroups[] | {colo_id: .dimensions.coloCode, timeslot: .dimensions.datetimeHour, requests: .count, bandwidth: .sum.edgeResponseBytes}'

-This command is much simpler than what we had before, because the data returned by the GraphQL API is much simpler than what is returned by the colos endpoint.
+This command is much simpler than what we had before, because the data returned by the GraphQL API is more specific than what is returned by the colos endpoint.

 Still, it is worth explaining the command since it will help to understand some of the concepts underlying the GraphQL API.